 Inclement Weather Policy

 If the University of South Carolina activates the inclement weather policy, classes may be delayed or canceled, which will impact the day’s interview schedules.
-If UofSC closes, there will be no on-campus interviews or other recruiting events due to safety reasons.
-If the University closes, we will assist in making alternate arrangements, such as rescheduling interviews or setting up phone or virtual interviews at the same scheduled time and date.
+If UofSC closes, there will be no on-campus interviews or other recruiting events due to safety reasons and we will assist in making alternate arrangements, such as rescheduling interviews or setting up phone or virtual interviews at the same scheduled time and date.

 If a student is unable to travel to the interview site due to weather conditions, we ask that companies be willing to make alternate arrangements for that student, such as an alternate time or virtual interview by phone or Skype.